Simple living is not something we arrive at or accomplish. It is something that we nurture throughout our entire lives.

 Most festivals are not new celebrations, many have been around for centuries.
 Festivals help us connect to our history.
 Just such a festival, Candlemas, is the first festival of this spring season.
-One point in the year overlied with many traditions.
+One point in the year overlies with many traditions.

 Originally a Celtic festival to mark the midway point between the winter solstice and the spring equinox, the church later adopted the feast day as a time to renew and bless all the candles needed for the coming year, hence the name Candlemas.

-In my family I feel like this is the begining of the spring season: where we start to look around, outside of our home, venturing out more as the light returns, and getting the garden ready for another year.
+In my family I feel like this is the beginning of the spring season: where we start to look around, outside of our home, venturing out more as the light returns, and getting the garden ready for another year.

 We can all commonly experience this time of year as a return of the light.
 It feels uplifting to dwell on the ways we are bound together by our shared experience – being human.